wuyichen24/coding-interview/docs/problems/string/Longest_Palindromic_Substring.md

 ## Solutions
 - **Solution 1: 2 pointers**
    - Idea
-      - Check each char from left to right and extend palindromic substring at each char
+      - Check each char from left to right and extend palindromic substring at each char (as the center as palindrome substring)
       - Consider both odd length substring and even length substring

   ```java